This all started with tomatoes. And grew into a Raspberry Pi based whole-house + boiler temperature logging system…

 From this tiny idea I ended up with a total of 7 Pis monitoring 9 temperatures around the house displayed on a dashboard that also shows live electricity consumption data too.
 Yay.

 I already knew that the DS18B20 single-wire temperature sensor was a favourite for this type of project so I ordered a handful from Amazon that were already built into metal probes with long cables.
 I soldered them along with the required 4k7 resistors onto some 40-pin 0.1″ pitch headers ready to attach to the Pis.

 Looking around for software projects that have already done similar I found temperature-machine.
 I soon grew tired with some of the limitations of this software and eventually discovered Grafana dashboards with Influxdb.
 Influxdb is a database that’s designed to deal with time-series data (like temperature logging!) and lots of people had already successfully used it for similar applications to what I wanted.
-I modified existing python I found in other projects to match my setup so that each of my temperature sensor nodes would write directly to an influx database on my server node.
+I modified existing python I found in other projects to match my setup so that each of my temperature sensor nodes would periodically call a python script to write directly to an influx database on my server node.
 Grafana dashboards can then be created to process & display the data however you like.

 I already head a few spare Raspberry Pis (some model 2B/3B/3B+) that could be made into remote probes and the new-ish Pi 4 4GB I had would be the server.